copenhagenjs/copenhagenjs.dk/README.md

+# CopenhagenJS

+Nice people have a nice readme file :)

-This is a Jekyll based website for CopenhagenJS.
+This is a React & Next based website of CopenhagenJS.

 See http://copenhagenjs.dk

 ## Installation
 ```
-gem install jekyll
+npm i
 ```

-### Serving the page
-This will start up a web server on `localhost:4000`, include drafts and rebuild the page on every update:
+### Running locally
 ```
-jekyll serve -w -D
+npm run next
 ```